vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 If we turn to the Svacchandatantra, describing the samayadīks.ā, we find the above interpretation confirmed.

-After he has performed the (preliminary) rites, he [i.e. the guru], rejoiced at heart, makes the pupil, whose eyes are full of joy, stand up and, taking him by his hand, leads him towards the ‘southern m¯urti’: Having made a circle there into a seat (consisting) of the syllable om with the help of a flower, he places the pupil upon it, his body erect, his face turned to the north.
+After he has performed the (preliminary) rites, he [i.e. the guru], rejoiced at heart, makes the pupil, whose eyes are full of joy, stand up and, taking him by his hand, leads him towards the ‘southern mūrti’: Having made a circle there into a seat (consisting) of the syllable om with the help of a flower, he places the pupil upon it, his body erect, his face turned to the north.
 After the guru has installed himself whilst facing east, he performs the sprinkling and subsequent rites.
 29

 The Daks.iṇam¯ urti ¯

 From the place of initiation where Siva manifests himself to the novice for the ´ first time in that He assumes the form of guru, we now proceed to the public domain of the temple.
-In that context the word m¯urti is used to refer to the physical object of veneratioṇThis connotation underlies the T.īkā’s description of the daily worship of the initiated Pāśupata, who, after his bath in ashes,
+In that context the word mūrti is used to refer to the physical object of veneratioṇThis connotation underlies the T.īkā’s description of the daily worship of the initiated Pāśupata, who, after his bath in ashes,

 enters slowly the sanctum.
-Then he falls to his knees on a spot to the right of the image (m¯urtidaks.iṇe bh¯upradeśe), makes an a˜njali before his heart, and looks at Siva in the image as if He were there in His very person, ´
+Then he falls to his knees on a spot to the right of the image (mūrtidaks.iṇe bhūpradeśe), makes an a˜njali before his heart, and looks at Siva in the image as if He were there in His very person, ´

 and which means that,